Heart not hate. Books not bans. Freedom not fear.

 The truth is educators just want to teach kids what they need to be set up for success — yet extremists are obsessing over trans people who make up about .5% of the population, fearmongering to try to confuse and scare us.
 Trans kids are no different from any other kid.
 They have the same hopes and dreams and deserve to be treated with dignity, the same as anyone else.

 Because of this fearmongering, states are passing bans on the already tiny number of trans athletes.
-For example, Kansas passed a complete ban on trans athletes on girls’ and women’s sports teams…but there are only three trans girls playing sports in the state from 7-12th grade.
+For example, North Carolina passed a ban on trans athletes on girls’ and women’s sports teams…but there are only two trans girls playing high school sports in the entire state.
 There are now more laws banning trans kids from playing sports than there are trans kids playing sports.

 The truth is, these laws open up ANY kid to being targeted.
 If any parent thinks a girl looks too tall or too strong, she could be subject to genital inspections before she can join the field hockey team.
 That’s just disgusting and can not be allowed to happen.